dru-id/druid-php-sdk/README.md

-# DRUID SDK for PHP (v1)
+# DruID PHP SDK

-This repository contains the open source PHP SDK that allows you to integrate with DRUID platform
+This repository contains the open source PHP SDK that allows you to integrate with DruID platform.

-## Installation

-Please see the installation instructions available in [the developers site](http://developers.dru-id.com/sdks/php-sdk/getting-started-with-php-sdk/).
+**:warning: This version is still in development.**